plone/plone_best_practices_discussion/docs/index.rst

 Therefore this Repository is a platform to discuss tools, code snippets and conventions.
 Elements the community have agreed on, should be moved / implemented in plonecli / bobtemplates.plone and the buildout.coredev.

+This is a deliverable of `PLIP: TOX as new standard test invocation tool in Plone and Plone guidelines (#2072)  <https://github.com/plone/Products.CMFPlone/issues/2072>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: